nyusterndatabootcamp/NYU-Data-Bootcamp/Fall2021_Masters_Outline.md

 ---
 ## Problem Set Submissions

-Assignments will be posted on NYU Classes.
-Submit your python code in ipython notebook format on NYU Classes.
+Assignments will be posted on Brightspace.
+Submit your python code in ipython notebook format on Brightspace.

 ---